markmoxon/elite-a-source-code-bbc-micro/README.md

 [BBC Micro (cassette)](https://github.com/markmoxon/cassette-elite-beebasm) | [BBC Micro (disc)](https://github.com/markmoxon/disc-elite-beebasm) | [6502 Second Processor](https://github.com/markmoxon/6502sp-elite-beebasm) | [BBC Master](https://github.com/markmoxon/master-elite-beebasm) | [Acorn Electron](https://github.com/markmoxon/electron-elite-beebasm) | **Elite-A**

 This repository contains the original source code for Angus Duggan's Elite-A on the BBC Micro with a disc drive.
-I am planning to document the source in full.
+I am planning to document the source in full, but for now the source is almost comment-free.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com).